henkman/virgo/README.md

         CTRL + 1..4            -> moves active window to desktop 1..4
         ALT + CTRL + SHIFT + Q -> exits the program
         ALT + CTRL + SHIFT + S -> starts/stops handling of other hotkeys
+        ALT + ← / →            -> move the desktop left or right

 the nerds can build it with